Fauxface/HidoiBot/README.md

 For most plugins, dump the `plugin.rb` file in `botPlugins` and it'll work fine.
 Rename `plugin.rb` to whatever the plugin class name is.

 ### To change plugin authorisation level:
-Open the file with the plugin you wish to modify the required authorisation level for and search for instances of `requiredLevel` or `authCheck`.
+Open the file with the plugin you wish to modify the required authorisation level for and search for the authorisation variables.
 They should be in the `initialize` method of the plugins.
+Failing that, try a search for `.auth` or `.authR`.

 This is also horribly written.